 Alumni Impact

 As biomedical engineers, our goals are to improve human health and to find innovative solutions to persistent patient needs.
-On this page you’ll meet three of our biomedical engineering alumni whose work as Ph.D. students led to discoveries that will change health care for the better.
+On this page you’ll meet five of our biomedical engineering alumni whose work as Ph.D. students led to discoveries that will change health care for the better.

 Erik Tucker, Ph.D.
 2009